 A series of locks and dams, operated and maintained by the United States Army Corps of Engineers, regulates pool elevation on the Ohio River.
 These dams create 20 pools with guaranteed, regulated minimum flows to assure commercial navigation at all times.
 Long-term monthly average flows in the Ohio River, depending on location and time of year, range from 14,000 to 497,000 cubic feet per second (cfs).
 Hydrologic conditions varied considerably over the reporting period.
-Flow data, reported on a monthly basis by the National Weather Service, are contained in Appendix A. Figure 3 provides a comparison of flow over the reporting period compared to long-term average flows at three locations; Wheeling, WV, Markland, KY, and Smithland, KY.
-At all three locations the average monthly flows tended to be lower than the long-term average.
+Flow data, reported on a monthly basis by the United States Army Corp of Engineers, are contained in Appendix A. Figure 4 provides a comparison of flow over the reporting period compared to long-term average flows at three locations; Wheeling, WV, Markland, KY, and Smithland, KY.
+At all three locations the average monthly flows appear lower than long-term averages in 2010, equal to historical averages in 2012 and 2013, and exceed long-term averages in 2011 and 2014.
 Both high and low flow conditions may adversely affect the various uses of the Ohio River.
 Aquatic biota, for example, may experience lower dissolved oxygen levels during low flow periods.
 During high flow conditions, bacteria levels often increase due to wet weather sources including combined sewer overflows (CSOs).

-Figure 3.
+Figure 4.
 Ohio River flow data at Wheeling, WV; Markland, KY; and Smithland, KY.